 Bergamot (Citrus bergamia) is a common ingredient used in many fragrances.
 It is similar to fruits like lime, lemon, orange and grapefruit.
 It is used as a top note in many men’s and women’s colognes and perfumes.
 This scent provides a fresh and zesty appeal to any cologne or perfume notes.
 So, what does bergamot smell like?

 Bergamot smells like a sweet and balanced blend of citrus and greens with a light floral, bitter undertone.

 Bergamot is a little different from other citrus notes because it carries floral and green notes.
 It serves the purpose of providing a fresh and uplifting notes in perfumery.
 In addition to that, bergamot helps to fix the aromas, and it harmonizes all of the essences in a fragrance which helps to enhance it.
 A perfect example of this is the men’s fragrance L’Eau d’Issey Pour Homme by Issey Miyake.
 This is what makes bergamot such an important fragrance note.

-Most citrus notes are very simple, but bergamot is more rounded, and it offers a richer scent that you just cannot get from others like orange and madarin.
+Most citrus notes are very simple, but bergamot is more rounded, and it offers a richer scent that you just cannot get from others like orange and mandarin.
 This is another reason is it such a prized ingredient in the perfume industry.

-Two fragrance families, the fougere and chypre, rely heavily on bergamot in their compositions.
+Two fragrance families, the fougere fragrances and Chypre, rely heavily on bergamot in their compositions.
 This makes it an essential note in so many fragrances for both men and women

 Bergamot has almost a cooling and refreshing quality to it, and it is very uplifting.
 In perfumery, it is often combined with ylang-ylang, orange, rosemary, and black pepper.

 One of the most common places that people have smelled Bergamot outside of perfumes is Earl Grey Tea.
 This is basically black tea flavored with Bergamot essential oil, and it is one of the most recognized flavors of tea in the world.
 If you have ever had this tea to drink, then you understand the aroma and what bergamot smells like.
 Granted, this won’t be a pure scent because it is mixed with black tea, but the flavoring does bring along a nice scent as well.